 Biopsies are another area where our patients benefit greatly from the skill of a specialized radiologist because an image-guided biopsy gives the detailed information their doctors need; yet it is safer and less painful than a surgical biopsy or exploratory surgery.

 For patients who have been diagnosed with certain types of tumors or other growths, Focal Laser Ablation offers an outpatient procedure to ablat the growth without general anesthesia or open surgery.
-The Interventional Radiologists at Desert Medical Imaging were the first in the world to perform this procedure in an outpatient center, and our patients have enjoyed excellent results with far less recovery time and expense.
+The Interventional Radiologists at HALO Dx (formerly Desert Medical Imaging) were the first in the world to perform this procedure in an outpatient center, and our patients have enjoyed excellent results with far less recovery time and expense.

-From treatment of prostate cancer to cardiac procedures, evaluation of stent placement integrity, and brain disorders and trauma, and pain management, the specialized radiologists at Desert Medical Imaging provide our patients with personalized care, education, and safest treatment options for a best-outcome recovery.
+From treatment of prostate cancer to cardiac procedures, evaluation of stent placement integrity, and brain disorders and trauma, and pain management, the specialized radiologists at HALO Dx provide our patients with personalized care, education, and safest treatment options for a best-outcome recovery.